tonivix/simpleinjector.extensions/README.md

     Register using the container extension function (the assembly must be the assembly of the classes(implementations)):

-      // the assembly must be the assembly of the classes(implementations
       // implementations(classes) and contracts(interfaces) can be in different assemblies.
-Only implementations assemblies must be informed container.RegisterImplementationsFromAssembly(assembly, Lifestyle.Scoped);
+Only implementation assemblies must be informed container.RegisterImplementationsFromAssembly(assembly, Lifestyle.Scoped);